- Trending Categories

 - How can Tensorflow be used with the flower dataset to compile and fit the model?

 - How can Tensorflow used with the pre-trained model to compile the model?

 - How can Tensorflow and Estimator be used with Boosted trees to train and evaluate the model?

 - How can Tensorflow be used with Estimators to train the model for titanic dataset?

 - How can Tensorflow be used to create an input function to to train the model?

-- How can Tensorflow be used to train and evaluate the titanic dataset?
+- How can TensorFlow be used to train the model for Fashion MNIST dataset in Python?